Bachelor degree and admission to Master Vitality & Ageing.

 writes a scientific paper using the major principles of writing

-writes structured, concise and professional papers in English
+writes structured, concise and professional documents in English

 is able to present a specific and convincing message to different audiences (scientific and fame lab style presentations)